dwarvesf/playground/Engineering/QA/Boundary and Equivalence Partitioning Testing.md

 ---
 tags: engineering/qa, testing-type, qa-terms
 author: Binh Le
+github_id: binhle59
 date: 2022-11-22
 icy: 10
 ---

 ## Overview
 ### Functional testing
 - Functional testing consists of a sequence of tests that define entry values for an operation and observe if the result is what was expected.
 - Functional tests may be run without any knowledge of the programming code that implements the operation; only its behavior is observed.
 - The quantity of tests to be conducted in order to assure that an operation is correct may be virtually infinite.
 - Functional testing may use techniques to reduce the number of necessary tests without losing coverage.
 The most useful techniques for accomplishing that goal are equivalence partitioning and limit value analysis, which are explained in the following subsections.